csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 * if we expect delays of such severity, we should use `font-display: optional;`.

-For below the fold CSS, however, delays of almost 10 seconds are unacceptable—it’s almost 100% certain that a user will have scrolled within that timeframe.
+For below the fold CSS, however, delays of almost 10 seconds are unacceptable — it’s almost 100% certain that a user will have scrolled within that timeframe.

 Still!
 What happens to Google Fonts if we load it asynchronously?